Information for members

 Friday of 1st Week of Michaelmas is a New SCR Members Welcome Dinner.
 Friday of 1st week of Hilary, and 8th week in Trinity Term, is a Domus Dinner which is restricted to SCR members only and for which no charge is made.

 There is an annual Christmas Dinner for SCR members and guests, usually the Friday, Ninth Week.
-There may also be other special dinners organised.
+There may also be other special dinners organised during the year.

 Dinners in the vacation periods